-- 1. Using one of the theorists, examine the situation of an African state. - 2.
+- 1. Choose one problem plaguing one state.
+Using one theorist, identify why the problem exists, and the likely solution the theorist would put forth.
+Does the theorist's solution make sense? - 2.
 Evaluate a theorist's book: how does 'Africa' challenge their theory?